Suicide Prevention

 If you are worried about social media posts from friends or loved ones, you can contact safety teams at the social media company.
 They will reach out to connect the person with the help they need.

 Suicide can be difficult and uncomfortable to talk about.
 All too often, those struggling with thoughts of self-harm feel isolated and unsure of where to turn.
-This Suicide Prevention Awareness Month, let's break the silence, be open, and reach out.
+Let's break that silence.
 Whether it’s checking in with a colleague, supporting a loved one, or seeking help for yourself, talking about mental health is a powerful way to make a difference, and potentially save a life.

 If you’re experiencing emotional distress or having thoughts of suicide, help is available.